 Decide to get help.

-Many people put off going for treatment, that by the time they receive treatment the injury has worsened over time or caused other problems.
+If you decide to prolong the period before receiving treatment, injuries usually end up getting worse and other problems start occurring because of the initial problem.
 Don’t think that neck pain will ‘just go away with time’.
-It might sound brave to ‘put up with pain’ over an extended period of time, but the lack of treatment could end up costing you more in terms of time (for recovery) and resources (money) the longer you wait.
+It might sound brave to ‘put up with pain’ over an extended period of time, but the lack of treatment could end up costing you more in terms of time (for recovery) and resources (money), the longer you wait.

 Do the RIGHT exercises.

 One of the best things to help ease your neck pain is to complete the appropriate series of progressed exercises (as advised by your Physiotherapist or Health Professional).
 The right kind of activities can reduce your pain and increase your range of movement.
 Above all, exercises ensure that problems don’t come back.
 However, the wrong kind of exercises have the potential to increase the pain in your neck even more.

 Avoid sitting still for long periods.

 Ever tried to get up from the sofa after resting for a while, but struggled because of a pain-filled and stiff neck?
 That’s because one of the worst things you can possibly do, is to ‘rest’ in a sitting position for too long.
 Your stiff and tight neck is probably caused from sitting in awkward positions for too long.
 As a safety measurement, we recommend specific strengthening exercises for better posture.
 We can help you get active by combining these exercises with our Physiotherapists’ hands-on treatments.

 Get hands-on Physiotherapy treatment.

 Physiotherapy has been proven to improve the lives of people suffering from neck pain.
 Neck pain could be affecting your physical performance in a professional or private capacity.
 It could even threaten your independence, or get in the way of spending quality time with family and friends.
 Physiotherapy can enable you to live the life you desire as quickly as possible.